Raffles' banded langur: Diet

 The Raffles' banded langur has a primarily vegetarian diet.
 Specialized bacteria in its gut allow it to digest leaves and unripe fruit.
 The Perawang study found that nearly 60% of the diet consisted of fruits and seeds.
 Another 30% consisted of leaves, primarily young leaves.
 A different study found that fruit made up 49% of the diet.
 Unlike some other monkeys, such as the long-tailed macaque, the banded langur destroys the seeds it eats, and thus is not a significant factor in dispersing seeds.

 Conservation status

 The IUCN assessed Presbytis femoralis as being critically endangered in 2021.
 At the time they assessed the (then) subspecies P. f. femoralis as vulnerable.
-After the taxonomic reassessment, there are only about 300–400 Raffles' banded langurs remaining—about 250 to 300 and possibly fewer in Malaysia and about 60 in Singapore.
+After the taxonomic reassessment, there are only about 300–400 Raffles' banded langurs remaining—about 250 to 300 and possibly fewer in peninsular Malaysia and about 60 in Singapore.
 As a result of the small, fragmented population and continuing risk of further deforestation, the species meets the criteria to be listed as critically endangered by IUCN.